COVID-19 Secure - places of worship

 - If you are an employer, you may need to introduce additional arrangements.

-- You may want to continue to display an NHS QR code for customers wishing to check in using the app, following guidance on keeping any records.
+- You may want to continue to display an NHS QR code for visitors wishing to check in using the app, following guidance on keeping any records.

 - You may need to allow for the wearing of face coverings where this is necessary.